 From the beautiful island of Jeju and the scenic beaches of Busan to the stunning capital Seoul and the historical city of Jeonju, Korea has plenty to offer for foreigners.

-There are tons of parks, lakes, villages, museums, mountains, and palaces to explore.
+There are many parks, lakes, villages, museums, mountains, and palaces to explore.
 It is hard not to enjoy yourself to the fullest in South Korea.

 If you visit the country as a tourist, you have a limited budget and time to enjoy countless things.

-It is simply not possible to see 30 different places on a 7-day trip.
-Plus, you will mainly focus on visiting famous destinations and not less-talked yet exciting sites.
-It leaves much to be desired.
+It is impossible to see 30 different places on a 7-day trip.
+Plus, you will mainly focus on visiting famous destinations rather than less-talked-about yet exciting sites.
+This leaves much to be desired.

 But as an English teacher in Korea, you’re on a feast.

-You’ll have a profusion of times, at least weekends to yourself, to appreciate every aspect of Korea.
+You’ll have a profusion of times, at least on weekends, to appreciate every aspect of Korea.

-You can also visit neighboring countries like Japan, China, the Philippines, to name a few, during the extended weekend and long vacation.
+You can also visit neighboring countries like Japan, China, and the Philippines during extended weekends and long vacations.

 Korea isn’t just a land of K-pop, K-drama, Kimchi, and K-beauty.

-The delicious barbecue, folklore traditions, enjoyable nightlife, colorful festivals, enchanting cherry blossoms, and the list is endless.
+The list includes delicious barbecue, folklore traditions, enjoyable nightlife, colorful festivals, and enchanting cherry blossoms.

 You will have a gala time and enough on your plate during your stay as an English trainer.